microsoft/service-fabric-yarp/README.md

 ## Tracing
-At the moment, logs can be locally collected on every node that the app is running on (e.g "C:\SfDevCluster\Data\_App\_Node_0\YarpProxyAppType_App0\log").
+Logs can be locally collected on every node that the app is running on.
+This is done via [Console Redirection](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-existing-app#set-up-logging) which can be used to redirect console output  to a working directory.
+This provides the ability to verify that there are no errors during the setup or execution of the application in the Service Fabric cluster.
+Console redirection is disabled by default but can be enabled in ServiceManifest.xml for both FabricDiscovery and YarpProxy services.

+> WARNING: Never use the console redirection policy in an application that is deployed in production because this can affect the application failover.
+Only use this for local development and debugging purposes.

 Since YarpProxyApp is an ASP.NET Core application it comes built in with various [logging capabilities](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0).
 By default the logging providers that are supported included console, debug, eventsource and eventlog.
 We have also added the application insight logging provider so that logs can be collected outside the cluster.
-Just provide the Application Insight instrumentation key in the appsettings.json file under YarpProxy.Service.
+Just provide the application insight resource instrumentation key in the ApplicationManifest.xml.